rmcgibbo/openmm-cmd/README.md

   After running a simulation, all of the configuration options you specified -- either in your input config file or on the command line -- are printed to a runnable output config file.
+The config file always contains the help text for every option, so you shouldn't have to consult the documentation to figure out what a given flag is (i.e. no 'ntx=7' sander options)

   Config options that were actually in effect during your simulation are written there, and config options that were not in effect, e.g. the `barostat_interval`